richelbilderbeek/paper_critical_ai/docs/paper.md

 There are many definitions of critical thinking.
 We use a definition that synergizes with the experiment presented in this paper.
-A common occurance in these definitions for critical thinking is their inspiration from the stages of Bloom's taxonomy `[Bloom, 1956]`, which are used in pedogagy to help formulate a teaching outcome of the appropriate level (e.g. `[Chandio et al., 2016; Rutkowski et al., 2010]`).
+A common occurrence in these definitions for critical thinking is their inspiration from the stages of Bloom's taxonomy `[Bloom, 1956]`, which are used in pedagogy to help formulate a teaching outcome of the appropriate level (e.g. `[Chandio et al., 2016; Rutkowski et al., 2010]`).